atxp-dev/sdk/packages/atxp-polygon/README.md

 # @atxp/polygon

-ATXP for Polygon - Enable seamless payments in Polygon applications with smart wallet and direct wallet support.
+ATXP for Polygon - Enable seamless payments in Polygon applications with direct wallet support.

 ## Overview

 `@atxp/polygon` provides a complete solution for integrating ATXP (Autonomous Transaction eXecution Protocol) payments into Polygon applications.
-It handles Polygon-specific wallet interactions, USDC transfers, and smart wallet integration while abstracting away the complexity of blockchain transactions.
+It handles Polygon-specific wallet interactions and USDC transfers while abstracting away the complexity of blockchain transactions.

+**Note:** Smart Wallet mode is not supported on Polygon.
+Coinbase CDP does not provide Paymaster services for Polygon mainnet, which means gasless transactions via account abstraction are not available.
+All transactions require users to sign with their wallet and pay gas fees in POL.

-The package supports three account types:
+The package supports two account types:

 ### Browser-Based Accounts (`PolygonBrowserAccount`)
-- **Smart Wallet Mode** (`SmartWalletPaymentMaker`): Uses Coinbase CDP for ephemeral smart wallets with account abstraction and gasless transactions (default, best UX)
-- **Direct Wallet Mode** (`DirectWalletPaymentMaker`): Direct wallet integration where users sign each transaction
+- **Direct Wallet Mode** (`DirectWalletPaymentMaker`): Direct wallet integration where users sign each transaction and pay gas fees in POL

 ### Server/CLI Accounts (`PolygonServerAccount`)
 - **Server Mode** (`ServerPaymentMaker`): For backend services and CLI tools using private keys directly